robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 ros2 launch hunav_rviz2_panel hunav_rviz2_launch.py
 ```

 The map that is being used is a generated map.
-It's stored in the maps directory of this repository.
+It is stored in the maps directory of this repository.

 Afterwards, the following will be shown: